Hilde Osland Rocks Striped Bikini In Beachside Snap

 “Wow best all round on Instagram by far,” one fan said.

-Osland is the favorite among many on Instagram.
-She has amassed a following of 1.4 million on the photo-sharing platform, and the photo snagged over 11,000 likes withing an hour of going live.
+Hilde is the favorite among many on Instagram.
+She has amassed a following of 1.4 million on the photo-sharing platform, and the snap snagged over 11,000 likes within an hour of going live.

 Other compliments left for the beauty included “tremendous body” and “gorgeous smile.”